 The double safeguard of septic filtration treatment followed by filtration disposal is similar to the preferred “multiple-barrier” approach to drinking water safety.
 The multi-barrier approach or defense in depth has been an approach that has long been used by the drinking water industry to provide safe and secure supplies of drinking water.
 The single bio-mat barrier in soil-based septic systems does not provide the safety of the multiple-barrier approach.

 Synthetic Media Septic Filter Treatment Units presently used in Ontario include Waterloo Biofilter and Orenco AdvanTex.
 The Waterloo Biofilter is an aerobic trickling filter that uses an absorbent synthetic filter material developed by researchers at the University of Waterloo and first installed in Ontario in 1991.
 Septic tank effluent is applied intermittently to the top of the filter media.
-The synthetic media supports microbiological growth, and these microorganisms are responsible for the aerobic breakdown of the wastewater.
-The core of the Waterloo Biofilter septic system is a synthetic, absorbent filter medium that is configured as a free draining, attached growth, biological trickling filter to treat sewage and process wastewater.
+The synthetic media support microbiological growth, and these microorganisms are responsible for the aerobic breakdown of the wastewater.
+The core of the Waterloo Biofilter septic system is a synthetic, absorbent filter medium that is configured as a free-draining, attached-growth, biological trickling filter to treat sewage and process wastewater.

 This patented, engineered Waterloo Biofilter medium is consistent in its physical properties and has been optimized to: